One in five New Zealanders will experience a mental illness at some stage of their lives.

 We provide services for residents of the Hutt Valley who are experiencing moderate to serious mental health problems.

 We are committed to respecting our obligations to the Treaty of Waitangi, and providing culturally safe and appropriate services in partnership with consumers/tangata whaiora and their families/whānau.

 Where to find help

-If you are concerned about your own or someone else's mental health, help is available.
+If you are concerned about your immediate safety or the safety of someone else ring 111.

 A GP can give advice to someone experiencing problems with mental health.
 They may treat the person directly or refer them to one of the other services available in the community.

 Our specialist mental health services can accept self-referrals.
 If you are not comfortable calling us, ask a family member or friend to phone for you.
 You can bring whānau/a family member or a friend with you to our services.

 Click here to go to our Mental Health, Addiction and Intellectual Disability Service website.